gofore/angular-basic-training/angular2-advanced-topics/README.md

 - Declared with `@Pipe` annotation
 - `PipeTransform` interface with `transform` method
 - `transform` takes the value as first argument and the optional arguments as rest of parameters
+- Must be declared in `NgModule` declaration to be available in templates

 ```typescript
 import {Pipe, PipeTransform} from '@angular/core';